Thertzlor/Revenant/wiki/Advanced_Lua_integration.md

 This hook receives three arguments which are identical to the ones received by the Logitech `OnEvent` function: The type of the event, the number of the key and the family of the device.
 For more details about those parameters you can consult the Logitech API documentation.
 ## onEventHookAsync
-Async version of the onEventHook, for use in cases where the computation could take some time but we don't want to block the execution of any other macros.
+Async version of the `onEventHook`, for use in cases where the computation could take some time but we don't want to block the execution of any other macros.
 ## onInitHook
+Here you can define a function that runs right after the profile has been loaded.
+At this point all options and macros have been parsed, inheritance is resolved, polling has just started, but no macro has run yet, not even the `start` macro.

 > **Hint:** If you do not plan on modifying Revenant's core functionalities your logic would probably better stored ina  Function Macro on the profile's *start* binding.

 ## onInitHookAsync
+Async version of the `onInitHook`, for use in cases where the computation could take some time but we don't want to block the execution of any other macros.
 ## onPollHook
 A function invoked on every poll event.
 If anything super complex here it there's risk of slowing down macro execution and general responsiveness, so handle with care.